welsberr/matpopdyn/README.md

 Originally released in my blog post, "Population Modeling in Python", 2012/10/08 http://austringer.net/wp/index.php/2012/10/08/population-modeling-in-python/

-matpopdyn.py : Original coding for Python 2, scraped from blog post, has character transliteration issues.
+matpopdyn.py : Original coding for Python 2, scraped from blog post, had character transliteration issues.
+Fixed character transliteration and encoding issues for clean execution in Python 2.7.
+Also tested for execution in Python 3.7.

-matpopdyn3.py : Updated for use with Python 3, character transliterations fixed, etc.

 Text from the blog post: